limefrogyank/siunitx-pcc/speech.md

 ## Number spacing issue

+First, this is from the International System of Units spec concerning separating digits with spaces (emphasis mine):

 "The practice of grouping digits in this way is a matter of choice; it is not always followed in certain specialized applications such as engineering drawings, financial statements and scripts to be